mjgroth/deephys/docs/source/usage.rst

 Exporting up your data
 =============

-Before starting, install our Deephys-Exporter Python library.
+Before starting, install our Deephys exporter Python library.
 This library facilitates encapsulating your data into a format compatible with Deephys and saves the data to files.

 .. code-block:: console